Tiger's Eye at a Glance

 Meditation

 Hold Tiger's Eye in your dominant hand or place it on your Solar Plexus during meditation.
-Visualize its golden-brown bands of light as a protective shield surrounding your body, reflecting away negativity while attracting confidence and strength.
-For courage meditations, silently repeat: "I am strong, I am capable, I act with courage" while focusing on the stone's chatoyant eye.
-Best practiced during the first quarter or waxing moon for building courage and momentum.
+Visualize its golden-brown bands of light as a protective shield around your body, reflecting negativity while attracting confidence and strength.
+For courage meditations, silently repeat "I know my own strength and I act on it" while focusing on the stone's chatoyant eye.
+The first quarter or waxing moon are good times for building courage and momentum.

 Daily Wear

 Wear Tiger's Eye as a bracelet on the left wrist for receiving protection or the right wrist for projecting confidence.
-Tiger's Eye rings draw attention to your hands and are excellent for business negotiations.
-A Tiger's Eye pendant at the Solar Plexus provides continuous empowerment throughout the day.
-The stone is particularly beneficial during job interviews, presentations, competitions, and any situation requiring courage and composure.
+Tiger's Eye rings draw attention to your hands and work well for business negotiations.
+A pendant at the Solar Plexus provides continuous empowerment throughout the day.
+The stone helps during job interviews, presentations, competitions, and any situation where you need courage and composure.

 Home Placement

-Place a Tiger's Eye sphere on your desk to promote wise decision-making and attract career opportunities.
-In the entrance of your home, Tiger's Eye acts as a protective guardian that filters negative energy before it enters.
-In the workspace, Tiger's Eye promotes focus, productivity, and professional confidence.
-For Feng Shui, place Tiger's Eye in the south (fame) or southeast (wealth) sectors for amplified abundance and career energy.
+Place a Tiger's Eye sphere on your desk to promote clear decision-making and attract career opportunities.
+In the entrance of your home, it acts as a protective guardian that filters negative energy before it comes inside.
+In the workspace, it promotes focus, productivity, and professional confidence.
+For Feng Shui, put it in the south (fame) or southeast (wealth) sectors for abundance and career energy.

 Crystal Grids

 Use Tiger's Eye as the center stone in a wealth, protection, or confidence grid.
-Pair with Citrine and Pyrite for a powerful prosperity grid, or combine with Black Tourmaline and Hematite for triple-layered protection.
-For a career success grid, arrange Tiger's Eye with Clear Quartz and Green Aventurine to attract opportunity and the confidence to seize it.
+Pair it with Citrine and Pyrite for a prosperity grid, or combine with Black Tourmaline and Hematite for layered protection.
+For a career success grid, arrange Tiger's Eye with Clear Quartz and Green Aventurine to attract opportunity and the confidence to go after it.

 How Do You Cleanse & Charge Tiger's Eye?